Learning Empathy

 This was my recent “empathy experience” which was hosted by the Christian Living Communities Mentor Program.
 It was designed to show us what physical challenges our Elders might face, so our fingers were taped with popsicle sticks to simulate arthritis, we wore vision-limiting goggles to experience low-vision, ear plugs to experience low-hearing, had beans put into our shoes to simulate neuropathy.
 We went around various stations, writing letters, having breakfast, doing hygiene tasks.
 We also had signs put on our head at random, instructing those around us to treat us in some terrible, stereotypical ways Elders are sometimes treated – “Rush Me,” “Ignore Me” and “Treat Me Like a Child.”
 What an eye-opener!

-I know from experience and from training with the Eden Alternative that residents can become lonely, helpless, and depressed when they are treated like this, but I still found it shocking how quickly I became frustrated and angry.
+I know from experience and from training with the Eden Alternative that residents can become lonely, helpless, and depressed when they are treated like this, but I still found it shocking how quickly I became frustrated and angry on my journey of learning empathy.
 Experiencing it myself gave me a much deeper and more meaningful understanding of the challenges our Elders face.
 Today a resident told me she was frustrated and exclaimed: “I can’t see anything!”
 She has said this to me before, but this time I had a brand new perspective on what she really meant and a new jumping-off point for helping her to meet that need.
 This is a tool which I will now bring back to all of our care partners to continue driving our mission to enrich the quality and dignity of life for all of our Elders, treating them with respect, compassion and love.

 By Stormie Foust, Administrative Coordinator for Dayspring Villa